Azona77/AHK-QuickCommand/README.md

     ; Replace with your custom function
 }
 ```
-- The `#Include, C:\Desktop\AHK QuickCommand.ahk` should be placed right after your  startup scripts which automatically run after initialing.
+- The `#Include, C:\Desktop\AHK QuickCommand.ahk` should be placed right after your  startup scripts which automatically run after initializing.